Modernism/modernity: History

 It covers methodological, archival, and theoretical approaches to modernist studies in the long modernist period.
 Since 2000 it has been the official publication of the Modernist Studies Association.

-In February 2014, the journal started operating with two editorial offices: a permanent MSA office and a permanent office at the University of York.
+In February 2014, the journal started operating with two editorial offices.
 It is published quarterly in January, April, September, and November by Johns Hopkins University Press.
 The journal is also available in digital form through library databases such as Project MUSE.

 Content

 Each issue includes a section of thematic essays, multi-work review essays, individual book reviews, and a list of "recent books of interest."
 The journal occasionally has guest-edited or special issues, with a series of related essays on one topic.
 The journal has also launched an "Out of the Archives" series, in which out-of-print and neglected works of modernism are reintroduced to its readership.
+In 2016 the journal launched Print Plus, an open, digital publication platform designed to provide a peer-reviewed, online academic environment for multimedia argument-based research.